turingschool/mod-0-curriculum/session2/index.md

 #### Syntax for Data Types

-We'll go into breakout rooms to briefly discuss the syntax for iterating in Ruby and JavaScript.
 We will give you two examples of the syntax (one random example and one based on the grocery store examples) for each data type.
+Luckily for us, the syntax for these basic data typs is almost identical in Ruby and JavaScript.

 <div class="try-it">
   <h2>Try It: Syntax for Data Types</h2>